 - Behavior that constitutes a violation of a University policy or code, including this policy.

-- In relation to protecting students' financial information, it is unlawful to share your user ID on the U.S. Department of Education's National Student Loan Data System (NSLDS).
+- In relation to protecting students' financial information, it is unlawful to share your National Student Loan Data System (NSLDS) user ID.
 Data maintained in NSLDS is confidential and protected by the Privacy Act of 1974, as amended.
-Sharing your NSLDS user ID on the U.S. Department of Education's NSLDS System is a serious system security violation.
+Sharing your NSLDS user ID is a serious security violation.
 The sharing of NSLDS user IDs and passwords is a violation of the rules of behavior and will result in the individual, and potentially the school and/or servicer, permanently losing access to NSLDS.
 Only the individual to whom the user ID and password are assigned can use the user ID to access NSLDS online.
 Each individual is responsible for protecting his or her access and the data in NSLDS.
 At no time should an individual be asked to provide his or her NSLDS user ID and/or password to anyone.
 This includes the employee's supervisor or management.
 Individuals who are asked to provide their NSLDS user ID and/or password to anyone should contact the NSLDS customer service center immediately.
 System security violations of this type can cause a permanent user revocation on the NSLDS system.

 - Involvement in violation of federal or state law or criminal activity.